https://en.wikipedia.org/wiki/International_sanctions_during_the_Russo-Ukrainian_War

 • 4% of key commodities (oil, gas, iron ore, rare earths)

-• 8% of world food production
+• 8% of global food production

 • 48% of the world population